 People tend to prefer the thought of quitting cold turkey for a number of reasons.
 Many want to be able to say that they did it without anyone’s help.
 It makes them feel heroic, and that is a desirable feeling.
 Others may think that it would be easier just to get the quit over with and get through withdrawal fast.

-Quitting Dramamine cold turkey is very difficult.
+However, quitting Dramamine cold turkey is very difficult.
 More often than not, people who attempt this method fail.
+The sudden withdrawal symptoms caused by this approach are simply too dangerous.

 There is a lot of information online about self-detoxing off drugs at home.
-Websites recommend all kinds of products, from drug detox kits to supplements, vitamins and drinks.
+Various websites recommend all kinds of products, from drug detox kits to supplements, vitamins and drinks.

 While it sounds good, detoxing from drugs at home is never a good idea.
 As of right now, there are no FDA approved products for this purpose.
-At the very least, a doctor should be consulted prior to starting any type of natural detox.
+A doctor should always be consulted, even before starting any type of natural detox.

-Entering into a drug rehab to get help with Dramamine addiction is the best way to recover.
-This is both a mental and a physical addiction, and both aspects of it need to be addressed.
-Otherwise, the person could be taking serious risks that may result in complications that would require medical treatment.
+Entering into a professional drug treatment center is the best way to recover from a Dramamine addiction.
+This should include both drug detox and drug rehab.
+Dramamine addiction is both a mental and a physical addiction, and both aspects of it need to be addressed.
+Otherwise, the user could be taking serious risks that may result in medical complications or a dangerous relapse.

 A drug like Dramamine requires a two-step approach in order for recovery to be successful.
-Professional help is necessary because it offers the best form of support available.
+Professional help is necessary because it offers the best form of support available and surrounds you with trained and qualified professionals.

 Over time, the individual taking Dramamine gets used to having the normal dosage daily.
 Once it is stopped, the mind and body do not know how to respond.
+The body either under or overcompensates for the lack of the drug.
 This is why uncomfortable withdrawal symptoms develop.
 They will resolve in time, but it is much easier on the person if they receive the proper treatment.
+This also keeps these symptoms from getting worse or causing secondary problems.

-Some of the more common Dimenhydrinate withdrawal symptoms include:
+Some of the most common Dimenhydrinate withdrawal symptoms include:

 Typically, the first few days of withdrawal are the worst.
 People with Dramamine addictions might expect the drug withdrawal timeline to look similar to this:

-There are typically two types of detox that many programs use today.
-They are medical and holistic detox.
+There are typically two main types of detox used by drug treatment programs: medical and holistic.

 Medical detox involves the use of medications to help people through the initial recovery process.
 Different medications may be chosen, depending on specific symptoms.
 For someone who is detoxing from Dramamine, for example, they may take an antidepressant and a blood pressure medication.
 Additional drugs may be chosen, based on the patient’s specific needs.